 - Students are required to contact the ACC Financial Aid Office before dropping or withdrawing from classes.

 - Students who receive a zero semester GPA due to not earning any credit may have to repay aid to ACC and/or the U.S. Department of Education.
 ACC will determine if a Return of Title IV Calculation is required, and students who owe funds will be notified via U.S. mail.

 - Students must have declared a major (degree or certificate) in order to receive financial aid.

 - Students are only allowed to have one active degree program at ACC.
 Students may declare associated certificates within the same degree program.

-- Students can only enroll in classes that are required for their ACC degree/certificate plan.
+- Students can only receive federal aid for classes that are required as part of their ACC degree/certificate plan.

 - Financial aid may be reduced or cancelled if enrolled classes are not required for the ACC degree/certificate plan on file.